decretist/ICMCL17/paper/ICMCL17.md

 Because when working in a highly inflected language like Latin, using words as the signposts pointing to corresponding ideas is not precise enough.
-To anticipate an example that we will look more closely at later in the presentation, the noun *calumnia* has 6 unique declined forms.
-A normal Latin verb has 120 conjugated forms, although not all of them are unique, and that does not include the participial forms.
+To anticipate an example that we will look at more closely later in the presentation, the noun *calumnia* has 6 unique declined forms.
+A regular Latin verb has 120 conjugated forms, although not all of them are unique, and that does not include the participial forms.
 I did not count the number of unique forms that a first conjugation deponent verb like *calumnior*, *calumniari*,